art12321/art12321.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What do you want to know
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Arthur Wood.
+Here are some things about me:

-- I rock a great mustache
+- I am a Mechanical Engineering Student.
-- I'm extremely loyal to my family
+- I love working on projects and creating stuff.

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I was born in France, but lived all my life in the states.
+I have lived in the midwest, central plains, and on the pacific coast.
+I keep pretty busy with my studies but when I have time I am working on a ton of projects to further understand the world around me.